Preventive police

 Preventive police is that aspect of law enforcement intended to act as a deterrent to the commission of crime.
-Preventive policing is considered a defining characteristic of the modern police, typically associated with Robert Peel's London Metropolitan Police, established in 1829.
+Preventive policing is considered a defining characteristic of the modern police, typically associated with Robert Peel's Metropolitan Police, established in 1829.
 In recent years, however, British police have abandoned the idea of preventive policing in favour of "quick response".

 Historical development in the UK

 Reliance upon executions

 In the century following 1688, severe punishment was the legal mechanism in England for preventing crime, which included the designations of hundreds of crimes as capital crimes, punishable by death.
 Public executions were part of the formula, designed to deter criminals by demonstrating the brutal consequences of crime if apprehended.

 Reformers argued that this method of prevention was ineffective, advocating instead punishments that, in the mind of the criminal, fit the crime.

 Police Magistrate John Fielding, head of the Bow Street Runners, believed that "It is much better to prevent even one man from being a rogue than apprehending and bringing forty to justice."
 Fielding's Bow Street "thief takers", however, were a stipendiary force, and were primarily relegated to policing crime after it was committed.
 Despite the introduction of the Bow Street Runners and other paid professionals, private citizens were still overwhelmingly responsible for initiating criminal charges against culprits.
 Research suggests this reliance on the public to exercise Judicial discretion may have put immigrant groups such as the Irish at a disadvantage.